"When You Care About Their Care,

 Welcome to Country Kids Childrens Center

-Country Kids is affordably priced and conveniently located across from Sand Hollow Aquatic Center and features a spacious indoor play area, outside playground, a separate fenced in, shaded play area for the infants and toddlers, and on-site splash pad.
+Country Kids is affordably priced and conveniently located next to Summit Athletic Club and across from Sand Hollow Aquatic Center.
+Country Kids features a spacious indoor play area, outside playground, a separate fenced in, shaded play area for the infants and toddlers, and on-site splash pad.
 We have educational programs, organized field trips, and offer transportation to and from local schools.
 State assistance is welcomed.

 We Offer